Skip to main content

 Fluorescent Proteins: In Vivo Imaging

-Near-infrared fluorescent proteins for in vivo imaging are derived from bacterial phytochrome photoreceptors (BphPs).
-Spectrally distinct permanently fluorescent iRFP variants have been shown to have high effective brightness and allow for single or multicolor imaging.
-Photo-activatable iRFPs can be ‘turned on’ by non-phototoxic far-red light and are used for spatially selective imaging of tissues in living animals.
+Many near-infrared fluorescent proteins for in vivo imaging are derived from bacterial phytochrome photoreceptors (BphPs).
+Spectrally distinct fluorescent iRFP variants have been shown to have high brightness and allow for single or multicolor imaging.
+Photo-activatable iRFPs can be turned on by non-phototoxic far-red light and can be used for spatially selective imaging of tissues in living animals.
 Further development of the original iRFP has resulted in a split fluorescence complementation probe used for detecting protein-protein interactions in vitro and in vivo.
+Learn more about in vivo imaging tools in this blog post.

 Far Red

-Protein Excitation/Emission Brightness Find Plasmids
+Protein Excitation/Emission Brightness Plasmids

-mCardinal 604/659 18 All mCardinal plasmids from article
+mCardinal 604/659 18 mCardinal plasmids from Chu et al. (2014)

 mNeptune 600/650 13.4 pcDNA3-mNeptune-N